webdevandshit/webdevandshit.github.io/_posts/2015-09-03-share-data-with-between-tabs-using-a-shared-web-worker.md

 ![alt text](/blog/img/CSRF.png "Fucking CSRF diagram")

 #### The scenario
-Imagine now you have two fucking tabs open of the same application.
+Imagine a user having two fucking tabs open of the same single page application.
 The tab that interacted last with the fucking server is the one who obtained the latest CSRF token.
 This subsequently means that the if the stupid user attempts to use another tab other than the one that has the latest CSRF token will get a fucking error.
 This can cause emotional distress to the user and he might cry.